An Extraordinary All-Day Program within our Kindergarten Cottage

 Experiential learning shapes science and STEAM activities.
 Ocean and arctic life, the lifecycle of insects, planets and the solar system are but some of the subjects explored.
 A "Student Scientist of the Week" may demonstrate a scientific truth, such as how gravity works and what volcanoes do, so as to assist peers in making discoveries of the natural world.

 Unique to this class is the study of ducklings.
 A "nest" of eggs is acquired from a hatchery, and then incubated and candled.
 Students observe a spring hatching and care for the young ducklings for six weeks before delivering them to a free-range farm to live with other birds.
 During this period, students keep a journal of drawings and text to chart the life cycle of ducks.
 Fellow classes look up to Kindergartners as custodians of this project and peer in on their progress.

-Specials in Music and Movement and "Art History" are integral to Kindergarten, as are Felt Board Stories, guest speakers, and cultural programs.
+Specials in Environmental Education, Physical Education, and "Art History" are integral to Kindergarten, as are Felt Board Stories, guest speakers, and cultural programs.
 In celebration of experiential learning, multiple field trips are planned throughout the year.